Relay.app vs. Zapier

 • Enterprise: Custom pricing

-Zapier also has a free tier to get you started, but AI Agents and Chatbots are separate:
+Zapier also has a free tier, but AI Agents and Chatbots are priced separately:

 • Enterprise: Custom pricing

-The big difference: Relay.app includes AI models and credits in its plans (and more can be added on).
-Zapier's AI add-ons are priced separately.
+The big difference: Relay.app includes AI models and credits in its plans, while Zapier's AI add-ons are priced separately.
+That can add up fast if you're leaning into AI workflows.

 Advanced capabilities

-Relay.app supports custom code, complex branching and looping logic, webhooks, and custom HTTP calls.
-Even though the UI feels simple, it's not a simple tool!
-Technical users can build complex workflows in Relay.app too.
+Relay.app supports custom JavaScript, MCP servers, complex branching and looping logic, webhooks, and custom HTTP calls.
+It also offers stateful data with Tables so you can store and update structured data directly within your workflows.
+Even though the UI feels simple, it's not a simple tool.
+Technical users can build sophisticated workflows in Relay.app too.

 Zapier has a broader set of advanced products: Canvas for visual diagramming, Tables for built-in databases, Interfaces for forms and dashboards, and MCP support for connecting AI tools.
 If you need a full-blown automation operating system, Zapier gives you more building blocks.